 };

-And make sure to similarly update the assertion in the automated test in deploy.tftest.hcl, as shown in Example 109:
+Make sure to also make the corresponding update to the assertion in the automated test in deploy.tftest.hcl, as shown in Example 103:

 assert {